 E.g. “SPE Workshop: The Great Drilling Automation Debate” or “SPE Forum: Key Factors for Success in Unconventional Reservoirs”

-- All regionally-based conferences and symposiums with similar topics in multiple locations will use the naming convention: “SPE xxxxx Heavy Oil Conference”, where xxxxx is the name of the region.
+- All regionally-based conferences with similar topics in multiple locations will use the naming convention: “SPE xxxxx Heavy Oil Conference”, where xxxxx is the name of the region.

 This will allow each of these typically larger events to be distinct from one another during marketing and promotion.